 For our purposes, we define ground cover as “low growing plant material used to cover bare soil.”
 It should be creeping and spreading.
 We recognize that some creeping ground covers can climb.
 We need to avoid high-maintenance, fast growers.
 The plants we choose must be low-maintenance perennials.
 We don’t want to do this again, it needs to be a permanent planting.

-We recognize that in some applications, taller plant materials cover the ground well.
+It is also true that in some applications, taller plant materials cover the ground well.
 Some grasses and daylilies, for example, cover open spaces and slopes superbly.
 For our small space, a traditional definition of ground cover as low and creeping is ideal.

 Ideas For Your Own Project